 A Classic Crunchy Chocolate Chip Cookies Update!

-If you are not so much in the mood for crunchy cookies but rather a good semi-chewy cookie, here’s another King Arthur recipe from their website.
-It’s similar to the Classic Crunchy Chocolate Chip Cookies, but calls for a bit less sugar and is baked at a higher temperature.
-They also throw in some almond extract, which I tried but wasn’t crazy about.
+If you are not so much in the mood for crunchy cookies but rather a good semi-chewy cookie, here's another recipe from their website.
+It's similar to the Classic Crunchy Chocolate Chip Cookies, but calls for a bit less sugar and is baked at a higher temperature.
+They also throw in some almond extract to add an element of interest.

 Classic Crunchy Chocolate Chip Cookies